yongy146/dota-brain/README.md

 # How to use git?

-GitHub desktop is problematic and should therefor not be used.
+We strongly recommend to use the git command line too.

+In the past we had issues with GitHub Desktop and therefore do not recommend to use it.

 ## Downloading repository

 1. create dotacoach directory on your filesystem
-2. download repository: git clone https://github.com/roserens/dota2.git
+2. download repository: git clone https://github.com/dota-coach/dota-brain.git
 3. create own brach: 'git branch <your name>' (you need to be in the dota2 directory for it to work)

 ## Update repository (task before you do any change)